Vietnamese name: Padding name (middle name)

 The first three are not as common in the present-day as they are seen as too rigid and strictly conforming to family naming systems.
-Most middle names utilise the fourth, having a name to simply imply some positive characteristics.
+Most padding names utilise the fourth, having a name to simply imply some positive characteristics.

 Primary name

-In most cases, the middle name is formally part of the primary name (tên chính).
+In most cases, the padding name is formally part of the primary name (tên chính).
 For example, the name "Đinh Quang Dũng" is separated into the surname "Đinh" and the primary name "Quang Dũng".
 In a normal name list, those two parts of the full name are put in two different columns.
-However, in daily conversation, the last syllable in a primary name with a title before it is used to call or address a person: "Ông Dũng", "Anh Dũng", etc., with "Ông" and "Anh" being words to address the person and depend on age, social position, etc.
+However, in daily conversation, the last syllable in a primary name with a title before it is used to call or address a person: "ông Dũng", "anh Dũng", etc., with "ông" and "anh" being words to address the person and depend on age, social position, etc.

 The primary name is the primary form of address for Vietnamese.
 It is chosen by parents and usually has a literal meaning in the Vietnamese language.
-Names often represent beauty, such as bird or flower names, or attributes and characteristics that the parents want in their child, such as modesty (Khiêm, 謙).
+Names often represent beauty, such as flower names of Cúc (菊) or Mai (梅) for women, or attributes and characteristics that the parents want in their child, such as Trí (智, lit. 'smart') or Dũng (勇, lit. 'brave') for men.

+Double names are also common.
+For example: